VolodiaPG/penguin/README.md

 >
 > - Check you switched and used Linux container in the Docker Desktop
 > - Check you have enough memory in your disk
-> - If you are reading this line, you have to change your DNS address to etablish the connection with the server
+> - If you are reading this line, you have to change your DNS address to establish the connection with the server

 # Launch